HouQiming/dfreeze/readme.md

 The kernel command line is monkey-patched into the `bootx64.efi` executable.

 The scripts drop grub configuration and `/etc/fstab` to discourage the immutable system from screwing up itself.

-To support `remount-home`, the user home folders are symlinked into `/home` to better support remounting the underlying storage.